sondonghan20221993/cansat_2/docs/01-system-requirements.md

 - The system shall preserve source-specific measurements before converting them into a common World / Map coordinate frame.
 - The system shall allow reconstruction outputs to remain in a relative reconstruction frame until alignment metadata is available.
 - The system shall support degraded operation when the UWB module is disabled, unavailable, or physically removed, provided that downstream modules can operate with GPS, IMU, camera, reconstruction, or other configured sources.
+- The system shall maintain separate health and state tracking for the LoRa telemetry link and the image/video link.
+Each link SHALL have an independently reported link state using the `ALIVE`, `DEGRADED`, and `LOST` classification defined in 03-interface-specification.md.
+- The system shall assign a vehicle-generated cFS_TIME timestamp to every downlink and uplink message at the point of creation on the vehicle.
+Ground-side consumers SHALL use this vehicle-generated timestamp as the authoritative event time for cross-link correlation.
+- The system shall include `image_id`, `frame_id`, `job_id`, and `seq` correlation fields in messages that describe the same vehicle event, enabling ground-side consumers to associate LoRa status data with image/video data from the same event.

 ### 6.2 Performance Requirements